sCrypt-Inc/scryptTS-docs/docs/tokens/ft/ft.md

   // The recipient contract.
   // Because this particular contract doesn't enforce subsequent outputs,
-  // it could be any other contract or just a P2PKH. const receiver = new HashPuzzleFT(
+  // it could be any other contract or just a P2PKH. const receiver = new HashLockFT(
     tick,
     max,
     lim,
+    dec,
     sha256(toByteString(`secret${i + 1}`, true))
   );
   const recipients: Array<FTReceiver> = [